 Commercial frontages and entrances are focused on the northern and southern faces of the plot focused on the avenue and the linear park.
 Residential entrances are positioned on the eastern and western faces of the blocks.

-Fig 2.40: Southside East: Principles of access, entrance and active frontage

-Bridge landing for Southern bridge.
-Landing point included in application
+Fig 2.40: Southside East : Principles of access, entrance and active frontage ridge landing for Southern bridge.
+Landing point included in oplication emorial garden retained and integrated with landscape edestrian route, continuation from bridge to set down